Arlington median real estate price is $79,494, which is less expensive than 93.6% of Louisiana neighborhoods and 97.3% of all U.S. neighborhoods.

 Vacant apartments or homes are a major fact of life in Arlington.
 The current real estate vacancy rate here is 27.8%.
 This is higher than the rate of vacancies in 93.6% of all U.S. neighborhoods.
 A relatively large percentage of housing here is seasonally occupied (17.4%).
 This can occur in vacation areas, and occasionally it is also found in neighborhoods that are primarily filled with college students, as some apartments could be vacant when school is not in session.
 If you live here year round, you may find that a number of buildings in your neighborhood are actually empty.

-One of the unique characteristics of the Arlington neighborhood revealed by analysis is that the per capita income of residents here is lower than that found in 95.9% of the neighborhoods in America.
+The Arlington neighborhood stands out for having an average per capita income lower than 95.9% of the neighborhoods in the United States.
 In a nation where 1 out of every 4 children lives in poverty, the Arlington neighborhood also stands out as being ranked among the lowest 0.0% of neighborhoods affected by this global issue.

 Also, the Arlington neighborhood stands out within Louisiana for its college student friendly environment.
 NeighborhoodScout's analysis reveals that this neighborhood is home to a number of college students, is relatively walkable, and above average in safety.
 In combination, this makes it stand out for a good place for college students to consider.
 Because a number of college students live here, this neighborhood may be close to a college campus and offer certain amenities nearby geared towards the student body.
 While it's not an environment for everyone, ambitious scholars can enjoy seasonal excitement between semesters and school breaks, and parents can rest easy knowing that the area has an above average safety rating.
 For each of these reasons, the neighborhood is rated among the top 6.8% of college-friendly places to live in LA.